Sarrtt303/TShirtText/README.md

-# To run: use `npm run dev`
+To run: use `npm run dev`

-# Setup: Project directory made using npm create vite@latest using typescript and vanilla CSS.
+Setup: Project was directory made using `npm create vite@latest` using typescript and vanilla CSS.

-#Technologies used: React, Vite, CSS, Typescript.
+Technologies used: React, Vite, CSS, Typescript.